SharmaRakeshPFE/Azure_SQL_Export_Import_Bacpac_Automation/README.md

 2. Script will read the list of databases to restore from the table [TBL_BACPAC_LOCATIONS]
 3. Script will read the credentail to connect to remote server and perform the restore of bacpac
 4. After restoration the script will check the status
-4. reate a batch file with below parameters and ensure correct location of sqlpackage.exe "C:\Program Files (x86)\Microsoft SQL Server\140\DAC\bin\sqlpackage.exe" /a:Import /sf:%1 /tsn:%2 /tdn:%3 /tu:%4 /tp:%5 >>C:\Infosys\SqlPackage\log\Import.Log
+4. Create a batch file with below parameters and ensure correct location of sqlpackage.exe "C:\Program Files (x86)\Microsoft SQL Server\140\DAC\bin\sqlpackage.exe" /a:Import /sf:%1 /tsn:%2 /tdn:%3 /tu:%4 /tp:%5 >>C:\Infosys\SqlPackage\log\Import.Log